qijinshe/nimo-markdown-cv/index.md

 _Project Leader_ <br>
 * transfered a prototype thought into a clear,specific and feasible method and implemented it.
 * analysed and evaluated the method under the guidance of advisors.
-* participated in the the writing of the paper.

 ### **Project 2: Online 3D Bin Packing Problem** `August 2019 - October 2020`<br>
 Advised by Prof. Chenyang Zhu, Prof. Ying Yang, Prof. Kai Xu `iGRAPE Lab, Nation University of Defense Technology` <br>